General

 In short, all participants are expected to remain with the group for the duration of the trip and cannot meet up with people outside of the trip.

 We encourage all participants and Site Leaders bring their full selves to the trip and solely focus on the experience.
 However, we understand that it might be helpful to do school work on the trip in order to stay on track with your academics.
 Most of this lenience will depend on your trip’s schedule.
-Site Leaders can inform you on the “down time” where this may be possible.
+Site Leaders can inform you on the downtime when this may be possible.

 No, each trip will travel together to and from the trip site.
 We are unable to allow anyone to travel separately except in case of emergency or formal dismissal from the trip.